Bealby/grandpas-pocket-watch-shop/TESTING.md

   and map content and then the second column the contact form.
-- For mobile the address and map will be displayed first and then ther contact form
+- For mobile the address and map will be displayed first and then the contact form

 [Go to top](#contents)